 In November, Sisecam announced plans to buy 60% of the Ciner Group's US soda stock for $ 450 million, about a third of the company's current cash position.
 Sisecam will acquire a fully operational soda ash plant as well as two new projects that will require Sisecam to fund a $ 2.4 billion capital investment in 2022-28.
 Management expects the net debt to EBITDA ratio to peak at 2.0x in 2024, which is generally a comfortable level (0.9x as of September 30), and the share of revenue in hard currency will reach 70% in 2026.
 We like the only Eurobond issue maturing in 2026 (XS1961010987).
 Eurobonds offer dollar yields of 6.6% with a duration of 3.5 years.

-Türkiye Sise ve Cam Fabrikalari, or Sisecam makes a variety of glass products, including flat glass, glassware, glass packaging, and glass fiber.
+Türkiye Sise ve Cam Fabrikalari, or Sisecam, puts its genius in a bottle.
+The company makes a variety of glass products, including flat glass, glassware, glass packaging, and glass fiber.
 It also makes sodium and chromium chemicals.
 Customers for the company's flat-glass segment include major automakers, such as Ford, Toyota, and Hyundai.
 Its glass packaging is used by a variety of beverage makers, as well as by pharmaceutical and cosmetics companies.
 Under the mandate of the founder of the Turkish Republic, Mustafa Kemal Atatürk, Isbank founded Sisecam in 1935.
 Isbank owns around 64% of Sisecam.